JonasFrey96/ASL_leonhard_euler/readme.md

 Playbook Explanation:
 1. Specify the execution host:
 `hosts: euler`
-The available hosts can be found in the perviously setup `/etc/ansible/hosts` file
+The available hosts can be found in the previously setup `/etc/ansible/hosts` file
 2. Synchronize your local code with the cluster:
 `synchronize`
 You can modify the `dest` and `src` path as needed.
 Also it's possible to use `rsync` instead here.
 1. Load variables:
 Loads the `ansible/experiments.yml` where paths to experiment files are listed.
-Each of the entries in the `jobs` list will be handled seperate.
+Each of the entries in the `jobs` list will be handled separately.
 We will loop over the jobs list in the next command.
 4. Scheduling:
 Schedule the job with the bash command.
 Sets the correct exp-file-path for each experiment.